dimoybiyca/csdt2024ki49kryvyidmytro13/README.md

 In order to combine the frontend and the hardware, spring boot will be used, which will process requests from the Angular, transfer them to Arduino and send the response back.
 Programing language - Java

 ### Hardware
-Arduino nano will be used as a server.
-Programing language - C++
+Raspberry Pi PICO will be used as a server.
+Programing language - C++, Framework - Arduino

 ### DevOps
 Ansible and Jenkins will be used to simplify and automate build and deploy.
 Frontend and Backend will be conterised with docker